yzyouzhang/yzyouzhang.github.io/index.md

 [//]: # (This project is a slight customization based off of some great work by [NC State University Libraries](https://www.lib.ncsu.edu/. )

-*Last Update: 04/23/2026*
+*Last Update: 09/07/2026*

 I am a Senior Researcher on Spatial Audio and Multimodal AI at [Dolby Laboratories](https://www.dolby.com/).
 I obtained my PhD from the [Audio Information Research Lab](https://labsites.rochester.edu/air/), University of Rochester, NY, USA.
 I was fortunate to work with [Prof. Zhiyao Duan](https://hajim.rochester.edu/ece/sites/zduan/) during my PhD.
-Take a look at [my CV](./You_Neil_Zhang_CV_2026_Apr.pdf).
+Take a look at [my CV](./You_Neil_Zhang_CV_2026_Sep.pdf).

 My research focuses on applied machine learning, particularly in speech and audio processing.
-This includes topics such as **spatial audio AI, audio deepfake detection, and audio-visual generation and analysis**.
+My long-term vision is to build human-centric multimodal AI systems for audio, systems that **understand, generate, and adapt speech and audio in ways that are both immersive and trustworthy**.
+This spans spatial audio, audio-visual learning, and audio deepfake detection, sitting at the intersection of machine listening, multimodal learning, and generative modeling for audio.
+Going forward, I'm excited to grow this into controllable, trustworthy generative audio systems grounded in acoustic physics and human perception.
 My research contributions have been showcased at prestigious venues such as ICASSP, WASPAA, Interspeech, SPL, TMM.
 I received recognition through the Rising Star Program in Signal Processing at IEEE ICASSP 2023, the Graduate Research Fellowship Program from National Institute of Justice, IEEE Signal Processing Society Scholarship, and IEEE WASPAA Best Student Paper Award.

+<span style="color:red">I will be joining Télécom Paris as an Assistant Professor with the Audio Data Analysis and Signal Processing (ADASP) group at Laboratoire LTCI, starting in November 2026!
+I will be recruiting PhD students starting Fall 2027.
+Feel free to reach out at [you.zhang@ieee.org](mailto:you.zhang@ieee.org) if you're interested!</span>

 <!-- Research interests with representative publication:
 Spatial Audio: List title also